Shiyang-He/Unkempt-Project-data-analysis/README.md

-# iCLIP_analysis
+# Unkempt project data analysis
-This directory incorporates the analysis of iCLIP data.
+This directory incorporates the analysis of iCLIP data, RNA_seq data, Ribosomo profiling, and poly(A) tail seq data.